-r/managers is a subreddit with 254k members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses manager, employee, team, management, and performance, and they frequently recommend/review podcast recommendations, pm software, and tech stack.
+r/managers is a subreddit with 262k members.
+The most common kinds of discussions are advice requests, and the community frequently discusses struggling, manager, management, employee, and team, and they frequently recommend/review podcast recommendations, pm software, and tech stack.

 A subreddit dedicated to discussions about being a manager, supervisor, boss, or business owner.